• Skip to primary navigation

 For the best tasting shortbread, butter is the most important ingredient.
 Use high quality European butter.

-Why do you put cornstarch in shortbread?
+Why do you put rice flour or cornstarch in shortbread?

 Adding rice flour or cornstarch to buttery shortbread creates the melt in your mouth, crunchy texture and makes the cookies sturdier for mailing.